netverify/netverify.github.io/_posts/2020-06-30-talk-to-a-network-operator-today.md

 ## Identifying new directions

-Operators continue to offer us valuable insights on our verification tools that have steered our work in an interesting new direction.
+Operators continue to offer us valuable insights on our verification tools that have steered our work in an interesting new direction, and helped us identify which problems are the most important to work on.

 Notably, at a presentation on ARC and Tiramisu at a large online service provider, a network operator asked us if the graph-based control plane